TEAMMATES/teammates/docs/design.md

 ### Policies

-Add and Delete operations try to wait until data is persisted in the datastore before returning.
-This is not enough to compensate for eventual consistency involving multiple servers in the GAE production enviornment.
+Add and Delete operations try to wait until data is persisted in the database before returning.
+This is not enough to compensate for eventual consistency involving multiple servers in the Google Cloud Datastore environment.
 However, it is expected to avoid test failures caused by eventual consistency in dev server and reduce such problems in the live server.
-Note: 'Eventual consistency' here means it takes some time for a database operation to propagate across all serves of the Google's distributed datastore.
+Note: 'Eventual consistency' here means it takes some time for a database operation to propagate across all replicas of the Google Cloud Datastore.
 As a result, the data may be in an inconsistent states for short periods of time although things should become consistent 'eventually'.
 For example, an object we deleted may appear to still exist for a short while.

-Implementation of Transaction Control has been minimized due to limitations of GAE environment and the nature of our data schema.
+Implementation of Transaction Control has been minimized due to limitations of Google Cloud Datastore environment and the nature of our data schema.

 API for creating:
 + Attempt to create an entity that already exists: Throws `EntityAlreadyExistsException`.